OlavHN/tfweb/README.md

 ## Why?

-tf-infer aims to be easier to setup, easier to tinker with and easier to integrate with than tf-serving.
+tfweb aims to be easier to setup, easier to tinker with and easier to integrate with than tf-serving.
 Thanks to being written in pure python 3 it's possible to interact with tensorflow though it's flexible python bindings.

 ## Usage

 Tensorflow has a standard format for persisting models called SavedModel.
-Any model persisted in this format which specifies it signatures can then automatically be exposed as a web service with tf-infer.
+Any model persisted in this format which specifies it signatures can then automatically be exposed as a web service with tfweb.

-Create a SavedModel that contains signature_defs (Look in the `examples` folder) then start a server exposing the model over JSON with `$ python infer.py --model gs://infer_saved_model/openimages --batch_transpose`
+Create a SavedModel that contains signature_defs (Look in the `examples` folder) then start a server exposing the model over JSON with `$ tfweb --model gs://infer_saved_model/openimages --batch_transpose`

 To see what sort of APIs the model exposes one can query it to get its type information: